Devuna/Devuna.github.io/index.md

 The DEVUNA repositories contain source code written in and for [Clarion for Windows®](http://www.SoftVelocity.com)

+If you pull a repository and place it within a "C:\GitHub" folder, then processes that utilize full file paths will work correctly.

 Our repositories utilize the same folder structure as Clarion for Windows®.
 Here is a list or the repository folders and their typical location in Clarion for Windows® version 10:

 documents - CSIDL\_COMMON_DOCUMENTS/Softvelocity/Clarion10/Accessory/Devuna/documents/[project name] (e.g. CoolTips)